 When you have a current or saving account, or opened a fixed deposit account, you will be issued a passbook.
 Do not expect to get monthly statements at home.
 The money in your accounts is printed in your passbook, and can be updated at the bank or through electronic utilities installed close to some ATM machines.
 If you earn more than 20,000 baht interest on your account, you are liable to pay 15% interest on the money earned (automatically deducted).

 Cashing foreign currency cheques is of course possible.
 Fees charged by the banks vary quite a bit.
-We know that Siam Commercial Bank charges 200 baht for this service, but at other banks we are often talking about fees higher than 1000 baht.
+We know that Siam Commercial Bank charges 200 baht for this service (a while back, to be correct), but at other banks we are often talking about fees higher than 1000 baht.
 If you transfer money often and in small amounts, it is worthwhile to investigate how much your bank will charge for the service.

 ATMs are ubiquitous along Bangkok's streets, in supermarkets and department stores etc.

 Being a long time customer of a particular bank, does not guarantee adequate service at all times.
 We have tried to obtain a credit card with a Thai bank on numerous occasions.
-Now, this is at a time when credit cards are handed out left and right, to anyone who has an income of 15,000 or 20,000 baht a month.
-Let just say, that quite a few people that are not really creditworthy have been given a card to enjoy (to get themselves and the bank into problems).
+Now, this was at a time when credit cards were handed out left and right, to anyone who has an income of 15,000 or 20,000 baht a month.
+Let just say, that quite a few people who are not really credit worthy have been given a card to enjoy (to get themselves and the bank into problems).
 Despite various attempts, our request for a credit card was never successful until recently.